 The dungeon, which is 11 feet high, 5 feet wide, and 12 feet long, was found in 1964 under the jail at the time when it was torn down, and a new one was being constructed.
 The cave-like structure was moved and reconstructed and now serves as a fun photo op.
 It’s adjacent to the Rock Hollow One-Room Schoolhouse.

 Address: 501 N. Main Street Malta, OH 43758

 12. Watch a Live Produce Auction.

 The Chesterhill Produce Auction began as a way to connect local growers with consumers to provide access to fresh, locally grown produce.
-Many of the chefs in the Mid-Ohio Valley visit the auction to buy produce for their restaurants.
+Many chefs in the Mid-Ohio Valley visit the auction to buy produce for their restaurants.

 While the auction wasn’t founded by Amish or Mennonite, you will find a large number of sellers are Amish.
-You can expect to buy fruits, vegetables, handcrafted items and even baked goods.
+You can expect to buy fruits, vegetables, handcrafted items, and even baked goods.

-The auction is held regularly through the growing season and while anyone can attend keep in mind that the goods are sold in large quantities.
+The auction is held regularly through the growing season, and while anyone can attend, keep in mind that the goods are sold in large quantities.
 This isn’t a bad thing, especially if you enjoy preserving your food by freezing it or canning it but aren’t able to have a garden of your own.